 You should also think and buy in advance what is called abadas.
 Basically it is a t-shirt that grants you the right to participate in the Blocos, which are the group separated from the rest of the people and follow this huge truck that carries the band...
 This truck is called Trio Eletrico!
 To buy this abadas you can visit www.centraldocarnaval.com.br, this is a safe web page.
 I really advise the following Blocos: Camaleao, Nana Banana, Me Abraca and Cocobambu, the last 2 you have to buy in another website.

 I have never been to Carnival in Rio, but it seems to be great, but more a kind of show than a party...
 I think Salvador is a best choice... about 7 years ago

 Sal, I'm sure you'll get lots of great advice (like Brito's), but we have a great article about surviving Carnival on WorldNmads.com.... hope it helps a bit.

 Hi Sal, the 2 cities have great and different carnival.
 I recommend Rio, because it's more tradicional and the city have lots of others attractions.

 You need to make the reservations as early as you can, cause it's cheaper and easier to find best places.

-Have a nice trip! almost 7 years ago
+Have a nice trip! about 7 years ago

 I'm in Brazil at the moment, currently in Arraial d'Ajuda (it's beautiful, well worth a visit).
 I've left everything until the last minute and have been travelling around via bus as the flights are so expensive, it takes a while but the buses are so much cheaper and they're very comfy.
 Good bus companies to look into are Aguia Branca and Sao Geraldo.